LHAGELS/LHAGELS.github.io/_posts/2020-05-31-How-to-visualize-the-composition-of-your-university-programme.md

 ---
-title: "Visualizing the Composition of Study Programmes in Python"
+title: "How to Visualize the Composition of your University Programme in Python"
 tags:
   - Web Scraping
   - Data Cleansing